 • strategic work as well as mergers and acquisitions

-• technology including digitalisation of consumer and publishing products; and
+• technology, including digitalisation and the ethical use of artificial intelligence (AI) in consumer and publishing products

 With regards to other factors relevant to Board diversity, the Board has set a measurable objective regarding the representation of both genders on the Board.
-The objective is that both genders are represented on the Board with the share of under-represented gender being at least 40%.
-Where two candidates are equally qualified, priority will be given to the candidate of the under-represented gender.
+The objective is that the representation of both genders on the Board is balanced, with the share of under-represented gender being at least 40%.

-Nine members were elected to the Board of Directors at the 2023 AGM: Pekka Ala-Pietilä, Julian Drinkall, Rolf Grisebach, Anna Herlin, Mika Ihamuotila, Nils Ittonen, Denise Koopmans and Sebastian Langenskiöld were re-elected as members and Eugenie van Wiechen was elected as a new member of the Board of Directors.
+Seven members were re-elected to the Board of Directors at the 2025 AGM: Pekka Ala-Pietilä, Klaus Cawén, Julian Drinkall, Rolf Grisebach, Anna Herlin, Sebastian Langenskiöld and Eugenie van Wiechen.
+Jannica Fagerholm and Timo Lappalainen were elected as new members of the Board of Directors.
+The term of all elected Board members ends at the 2026 AGM.
+Mika Ihamuotila had informed that he was not available for re-election to the Board.

-According to the Board’s annual evaluation, all members of the Board are non-executive and independent of the company.
-Seven out of nine members are also independent of major shareholders.
-The reason for the two members, Anna Herlin and Nils Ittonen, not being independent of major shareholders is reported in the details of each member.
+According to the Board’s annual evaluation, all members of the Board are non-executive and independent of the Company.
+Eight out of nine members are also independent of major shareholders.
+One member, Anna Herlin is non-independent of major shareholders as she is in an employment relationship and Board membership in a company, Security Trading Oy, that exercises indirect control in a significant shareholder (Holding Manutas Oy).

 Share ownership of the Board